Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Unplug the keyboard.
 Then slightly dampen a microfiber cloth and gently rub each key until it is clean.
 Make sure the keyboard is completely dry before you plug it back in and use it.

 The best way to clean your laptop or tower keyboard is to turn it over and shake the dust out of it then run the vacuum brush over it.
 If you have sticky keyboards, you can simply clean them with a damp cloth and small toothbrush.
+I recommend a dry toothbrush, so you don't get underneath the keys wet.

 Unplug and put in dishwasher!